bartnic1/TinyApp/README.md

 ## Useful Features

 - The ability to register and login to one's account, maintaining a user-specific list of generated tinyURLs
-- The ability to add and delete URLs, while denying that privilege to non-registered or other users
+- The ability to add, delete, or edit URLs, while denying non-registered or other users from modifying your own personal list
 - Dates and times for when your URLs were created and accessed by others (the latter shown on the edit and information page).
 Note that access information generates random IDs for non-registered users, but maintains the same (random) IDs for registered users.
-- Can visit the URLs of other users, even if unregistered (which updates the usage statistics on their page)
+- Can visit the URLs of another user, even if unregistered (these visits update usage statistics and can be seen by that user when he/she logs in)
 - Encrypted cookies and hashed passwords used for extra security

 ## tinyURL Idiosyncrasies: